00alan/nn-implementation-cs182/README.md

-## Implementing and training nn and cnn: cs182
+## Implementing and training nn and cnn. cs182